autobutler/mechanics_api_docs/source/includes/_statistics.md

 }
 ```

-This endpoint returns a data series for a particular statistic specified by the `statisticName` which can be `jobOffersSentt` or `jobsCompleted`.
+This endpoint returns a data series for a particular statistic specified by the `statisticName` which can be `jobOffersSent`, `jobOffersWon`, `jobsCompletedRevenue`.

 An array of data points grouped by the interval in days are returned as well as an overall value representing the same statistic for the whole data series.